 Recognizing the limitations in the ability to understand certain aspects of MCIs and PHEs through existing data sources, the Committee and key informants encouraged innovative thinking about what data could be used for attribution purposes in the future.
 Data collected during activities to prepare for events may be useful for quality measurement.
 For example, facilities or systems may engage in exercises (e.g., staff call-ins, patient placement exercises) to demonstrate which resources can be mobilized.
-ASPR's toolkits and coalition examples of requirements could be used to assess core capabilities of entities that would be involved in a response, and that data could be collected and used for prospective attribution.
+ASPR's tool kits and coalition examples of requirements could be used to assess core capabilities of entities that would be involved in a response, and those data could be collected and used for prospective attribution.
 Table 2 provides additional examples of data that could potentially be used in the future for quality measurement.
-Further exploration is needed regarding how this data would be collected and which entity would be best suited to collect it in order for it to be usable when developing attribution models.
+Further exploration is needed regarding how these data would be collected, and which entity would be best suited to collect them in order for them to be usable when developing attribution models.
+Innovative and disparate data sources that have been identified should be explored in the future, as refining these details is beyond the scope of work for this project.